M.D., Ph.D., Both at University of Crete School of Medicine

 Our principal research interests include:

-- Atrophy in the leg muscle of patients with PAD
+- Atrophy in the leg muscle of patients with PAD with special focus on myofiber degeneration and muscle fibrosis

 - Biomechanical analysis of the gait of PAD patients